 - Improve the quality and amount of sleep you get – fitness bands can analyse your sleeping pattern and suggest how to improve it

-- Improve your diet by tracking your calorie consumption
+- Shape your diet by tracking your calorie consumption

-Stay on top of your everyday health with the Fitbit Charge 2 fitness band.
+Stay on top of your everyday health with the Fitbit Charge 3 fitness band.
 With it, you can monitor your activity from the minute you wake up through to how well you’re sleeping at night.
 And it lasts for the entire week, with up to 7 days of battery life.

-Sync it with the Fitbit app to see how you’re progressing and earn badges for your achievements.
+Sync it with the Fitbit app on your phone to see how you’re progressing and earn badges for your achievements.
 Connect with friends and compete in different challenges.

-A sports watch can be used to track your performance when you’re running or cycling.
+A sports watch can be used to track your performance in lots of activities.
 Use it to get detailed stats on your pace, distance and heart rate while you train.

 Record how fast you complete each run or ride, as well as the distance covered and your pace.
-Check your stats in real time or sync the data with the smartphone app to chart your progress and set goals to beat your PB.
+Check your stats in real time or sync the data with a smartphone app to chart your progress and set goals to beat your personal best.